slim-template/slim-rails/README.md

 And that's it.

+Every time you generate a controller or scaffold, you'll get Slim templates.

-If you have existing `.erb` templates, check out [our guide](https://github.com/slim-template/slim/wiki/Template-Converters-ERB-to-SLIM) on how to achieve this.
+If you have existing `.erb` templates, check out our guide [How to convert your `.erb` templates to `.slim`](https://github.com/slim-template/slim/wiki/Template-Converters-ERB-to-SLIM) on how to achieve this.

+This gem is tested with Ruby on Rails 5.2+.

+## History

+`slim-rails` was based on [haml-rails](https://github.com/haml/haml-rails) and it does basically the same thing.

 From the version 0.2.0, there is no need to include gem "slim" in your Gemfile.

-Every time you generate a controller or scaffold, you'll get Slim templates.